timothymhowe/shor.tz/README.md

   Crosswords are a more than just a popular word puzzle.
 Depending on who you ask, they can be a hobby, a morning ritual, a way to kill time, a bonding activity, an intense competition, and an addiction.

+### The Goal:
+ To create an AI capable of generating a crossword grid

+ The ultimate goal of this project is for a Shor.tz puzzle to be published in the New York Times.
 ### The Problem:

 #### Clues